| Laboratory | History | Geography | Art & Music | Science | Languages | Math | Skills and How-To | Just for Kids |

 |

-Site: The Middle Ages Author: Scott Rees URL: http://radiantworks.com/middleages/ This is a very brief overview of the Medieval period, its social and political systems, and everyday life.
+This is a very brief overview of the Medieval period, its social and political systems, and everyday life.
 It's a good place to start if you're curious, and very well designed and illustrated with photographs and paintings.
 If it presented more material it would quickly earn a fourth brain in our ratings.
-Tip: The author is updating the site, so bookmark and come back from time to time.
-Dr. Brain's Directory Top of Page |

 |